AFunProgrammer/ConvertNumberToWords/README.md

 # ConvertNumberToWords
 Conversion of Numbers to written words (e.g. 1 to one, 2 to two, 12 to twelve) with digit group names (e.g. thousand, million)

-To sample the running code, follow this link: https://onlinegdb.com/L-S-J860o or https://onlinegdb.com/HWweIo-9K ... or https://onlinegdb.com/hSn72nz8z
-(or you can copy and paste the cpp file in to OnlineGDB.com and select C++ 20 on top right then click run)
+To sample the running code, follow this link: https://www.onlinegdb.com/4V0W-Mwvz or https://onlinegdb.com/ArKNUrv41 (or you can copy and paste the cpp file in to OnlineGDB.com and select C++ 20 on top right then click run)

 Currently this is limited to novemdecillion and an example output follows for a large value.